-I noticed the business like facade of the captain melted as he transform into an old friend.
-I could see the appreciation in his eyes after a simple and spontaneous gesture.
-I was surprised too, it just came out of me without thinking – sincerity just flowed out.
+The business like facade of the captain melted away as he seem to instantly turn into an old friend.
+I could see the appreciation in his eyes after a simple and spontaneous acknowledgment.
+I was surprised too, because it came out of my mouth without thinking – it just flowed out.
 I fell like I can complement others sincerely, when I finally pay attention to what others do for me.

 We dedicate hours of labor in order to do our jobs well.
-We do it for money but money alone would not keep us focused for too long.
+We do it for money but money alone would not keep our focus for too long.
 We chose our professions because it is something that speaks to us.
-Our daily activity is always related to others: in essence we live to serve.
-So when someone pays attention to what we do, it is the ultimate validation for our own existence and there is nothing more fulfilling than that.
-This is easy to test: genuinely ask someone to tell you what they do at work and watch how their faces light up like a Christmas tree; they are so interested they will tell you every detail.
+Our daily activities are for others – in essence we live to serve.
+So when someone pays attention to what we do, it is the ultimate validation for our own working existence and there is nothing more fulfilling than that.

 Image credit: flickr.com